senocular/senocular.github.com/articles/js_classes_as_constructors.md

 ### Inheriting Private Fields

 While a function constructor can't have private fields, it can inherit from a `class` that does.
-Any method that would need to access a private field would also need to be defined in that class, but the function constructor would just inherit it.
+Any method that would need to access a private field would also need to be defined in that class, but the function constructor would have access to those inherently through inheritance.

 **class version**